-Sponsors: Sen, Haile, Ferrell, Rep, Zachary, Jason
+Sponsors: Sen. Haile, Ferrell, Rep. Zachary, Jason

 Summary: Requires each department, agency, and official in every county, municipal government, or metropolitan government that assesses and collects a fee of \$500 or more to keep a record of the incident and why the penalty was necessary.
 Adds that these records are public and may also be included in an audit by the comptroller or the treasury.
 Allows this audit to be incorporated into any other financial audit of the county, municipal, or state government.
-Amendment House amendment 1 (005088) rewrites this bill to require each department, agency, or official of a county, municipal government, or metropolitan government that assesses

-Summary: and collects a fee related to development in excess of \$250 to maintain adjunction adjunction describing the justification and cost basis for such fee.
+Amendment Summarv: House amendment 1 (005088) rewrites this bill to require each department, agency, or official of a county, municipal government, or metropolitan government that assesses and collects a fee related to development in excess of \$250 to maintain documentation describing the justification and cost basis for such fee.
 The documentation is also required upon the adoption of a new fee or for a change in the amount of an existing fee that is related to development and in excess of \$250.
-An existing fee, new fee, or fee change: (1) Must be maintained and kept on file by the department, agency, or official; (2) Is a public record and available for public inspection upon request; and (3) Is subject to an annual audit by the comptroller of the treasury.
+An existing fee, new fee, or fee change must only be documented once.
+The documentation required for an existing fee, new fee, or fee change: (1) Must be maintained and kept on file by the department, agency, or official; (2) Is a public record and available for public inspection upon request; and (3) Is subject to an annual audit by the comptroller of the treasury.
 This bill defines "cost basis" to mean the rationale for charging a fee, particularly in regard to how a fee reasonably relates to cost incurred by the government.
 This bill specifies that county utilities are required to maintain and provide documentation of a connection cost according to present law, which generally requires a utility system to provide, upon a customer's request, the connection cost in writing along with a written itemized and detailed description of the costs that comprise the connection cost.

 Fiscal Note: (Dated February 20, 2025) NOT SIGNIFICANT Senate Status: 03/26/25 - Signed by Senate speaker.
 House Status: 03/26/25 - Signed by House speaker.
 Executive Status: 03/27/25 - Sent to governor.